Judge blasts Barr, Justice Dept. for ‘disingenuous’ handling of secret Trump obstruction memo

 Jackson gave the Justice Department until May 17 to decide whether it would seek to appeal her order or oppose the unsealing of redacted passages.

-Jackson was deeply familiar with the special counsel’s work, overseeing its prosecution in Washington of former 2016 Trump campaign manager Paul Manafort and the trial of the former president’s political confidant Roger Stone.
+Jackson was deeply familiar with the special counsel’s work, overseeing its prosecution in Washington of former 2016 Trump campaign chairman Paul Manafort and the trial of the then-president’s political confidant Roger Stone.

-Stone was convicted of lying and threatening a witness in Congress’s Russia investigation and Manafort pleaded guilty to tax and fraud charges related to his secret lobbying for politicians in Ukraine.
+Stone was convicted of lying and threatening a witness in Congress’s Russia investigation, and Manafort pleaded guilty to tax and fraud charges related to his secret lobbying for politicians in Ukraine.
 Jackson sentenced both, before each was pardoned by Trump last year.